Sunak hits out at Chinese interference in Parliament in meeting with premier

 Mr Sunak, who has faced criticism from some senior Conservatives of seeking a relationship with a China they see as increasingly a threat, met Mr Li on the margins of the international summit in New Delhi on Sunday morning.

-Downing Street said Mr Sunak “conveyed his significant concerns about Chinese interference in the UK’s parliamentary democracy”.
+Downing Street said Mr Sunak “conveyed his significant concerns about Chinese interference in the UK’s parliamentary democracy”, as he kicked off what was characterised as a business-like 20-minute conversation.

+The Chinese PM is understood to have responded by saying the two leaders obviously have “differences in opinion” during the conversation, which also touched on Ukraine and trade.

 Mr Sunak cited his confrontation with Mr Li as an example of the benefits of his policy of engagement rather than “shouting from the sidelines”.